Portugal’s most popular walkway hike

 A magnificent dark green dragonfly with big blue eyes buzzes by a few meters away.
 Diagonally above us flies a greenish brown serin, which recites its beautiful song with great enthusiasm.
 In the distance, goats moan as they have for millions of years without any interruption; it’s the distinct noise of Paiva.

 The Passadiços do Paiva are no longer a secret tip within Portugal.
 They have been winning the prestige prize for the most innovative European tourist attractions (World Travel Award) for 4 years in a row, and since they fell victim to a forest fire in 2017, they have at last become well known nationwide in the Portuguese media.
 At a height of 175 metres above the river and 516 metres long, one of the largest pedestrian suspension bridges in the world is currently being built over the Paiva valley.
 However, the two concrete suspensions that were necessary and that were visible from far seemed to us to be rather strange.
-The bridge is scheduled to open in 2019.
+The 516 Arouca bridge was finally opened in May 2021.

 On a long weekend in June, which is only a long weekend in the capital due to Lisbon’s city saint, we set off northward and rented a very nice, small holiday home in the Douro valley.
 From there, the journey was comparatively short, with approximately one hour of winding roadway through the Serra da Freita.
 The parking area at one of the trailheads, the river beach Areinho, is generously laid out but was still relatively full on this weekday.
 Right next to it, there is a nice beach bar where you can easily delay the beginning of your hike a little longer.